Role of the Dynamic Degree of Freedom in Scalar-Tensor Non-Metricity Gravity with Curved FLRW Geometry: Introduction

-Within the framework of GR, non-minimally coupled scalar fields have been extensively utilized in gravitational physics, particularly in scalar-curvature theories \cite{Far2004,Rattazzi2009}, or in teleparallel gravity, the scalar-torsion theories offer a parallel development \cite{Poplawski2020,Skugoreva2015}.
-One of the foremost scalar-curvature theories is the Brans-Dicke theory \cite{Brans1961}, which was developed to implement Mach's principle within the context of gravitation.
 A considerable amount of research has focused on achieving a unified description of the universe by introducing a single component that mimics dust-like matter during the early and intermediate epochs, while acting as the driver of cosmic acceleration at late times.
 Such a unification of the matter-dominated and dark energy eras can be realized not through exotic or ad-hoc fluids, but within a broader class of scalar-torsion theories investigated in \cite{Basilakos2022}.
 The scalar-tensor gravity in the non-metricity context has been first explored in \cite{Saal2018}, and the cosmological aspects have been explored.
 In a subsequent paper \cite{laur2024}, the authors have investigated the alternative FLRW connections, which introduce an extra degree of freedom that significantly modifies scalar field dynamics but cannot mimic dark matter or dark energy.
 They have further shown that the stability of the standard cosmological eras is possible under certain restrictions, although finite-time singularities may also arise.
 A Brans-Dicke theory within non-metricity gravity was investigated in \cite{BD024}, where the exact cosmological solutions exhibit invariant physical properties under conformal transformation between Jordan and Einstein frames, and the first analytic solution for symmetric teleparallel scalar-tensor cosmology was also provided.
 In \cite{Giacomini2024}, it was shown that the equilibrium points and accelerated cosmological solutions are preserved under conformal transformations, establishing a one-to-one correspondence between the Jordan and Einstein frames in scalar non-metricity gravity.
 In \cite{murtazascalar}, an interesting comparison of scalar non-metricity and scalar-torsion theories has been presented in a spatially-flat FLRW model.
 In \cite{Valcarcel2022}, exact scalarised spherical solutions in the framework of non-metricity scalar-tensor gravity have been presented.\\

 In cosmology, dynamical system analysis (DSA) has proven to be a powerful mathematical tool that reformulates the field equations using dimensionless variables, resulting in a coupled system of first-order algebraic differential equations.
 Within this dynamical system, we identify and analyze the stationary (critical) points, each corresponding to a distinct phase in the cosmological evolution.
 Furthermore, we perform a stability analysis of these points, which is essential for evaluating the physical viability and consistency of the underlying cosmological model across different epochs of the universe.
 For more details on significant DSA works in a varied range of modified and scalar tensor theories, see \cite{Bahamonde2018b, Wainwright1997, Odintsov2017a,fQBI, Murtaza2025, Carloni:2024ybx, saridakisST} and the references therein. \\